KxSystems/docs/docs/basics/atomic.md

 `neg` can be defined recursively for lists in terms of its definition for atoms.
 To do so we need two language constructs.

--   Any function `f` can be applied independently to the items of a list by modifying the function with the Each extender, as in `f'`.
+-   Any function `f` can be applied independently to the items of a list by modifying the function with the Each iterator, as in `f'`.
 -   The function `{0>type x}` has the value 1 when `x` is an atom, and 0 when `x` is a list.

 Using these constructs, `neg` can be defined as follows: